d0whc3r/vue-auth-plugin/docs/guide/README.md

 - `url`: Url to call for login process (using vue-axios)
 - `method`: Method to use in call for login process.
 Only 'GET' or 'POST' supported
 - `redirect`: *Optional*, path to redirect when login was success (using vue-router).
 If set to `null`, the previous path is recorded in a query parameter and restored after successful login.
 - `headerToken`: Name of the header with authorization code, usually *Authorization*
 - `fetchUser`: *Optional*, indicates if user information will be fetched once the login process was success
 - `customToken`: *Optional*, function to get token, it receives the response object from axios and must to return the string token
+- `fetchData`: *Optional*, function to get user info, it receives the response object from axios and must to return the object representing user info

+## registerData
+`{ url: string, method: GET | POST, redirect?: string, headerToken: string, fetchUser?: boolean, customToken?: (response: AxiosResponse) => string, fetchData?: (response: AxiosResponse) => any }`

+Configuration used when [$auth.register](./methods.html#register) function was called

+- `url`: Url to call for register process (using vue-axios)
+- `method`: Method to use in call for register process.
+Only 'GET' or 'POST' supported
+- `redirect`: *Optional*, path to redirect when register was success (using vue-router).
+If set to `null`, the previous path is recorded in a query parameter and restored after successful register.
+- `headerToken`: Name of the header with authorization code, usually *Authorization*
+- `fetchUser`: *Optional*, indicates if user information will be fetched once the login process was success
+- `customToken`: *Optional*, function to get token, it receives the response object from axios and must to return the string token